 Guild is very powerful emotions and, based on my first-hand experience of environmental industry and related university education, guilt conditioning is often used there to get talented people to perform certain jobs, even when doing so would place them into economic disadvantage.
 While I have been at university, I have seen many examples of lecturers deliberately triggering the sense of guilt in students.
 For example, on one occasion a lecturer asked the audience whether they think that a life of a person in Bangladesh is worth the same as a life of a person in Britain.
 After everyone in the audience agreed that both lives have an equal value, the lecturer said that if we really believe so, each one of us should commit suicide, because the choices that we are making in Britain directly result in deaths of people in Bangladesh.

 When I graduated and started my career within environmental sector, the constant examples of guilt conditioning continued.
-For example, the main professional organisation that many environmental engineers joined in our organisation was Chartered Institute of Water Environmental Management (CIWEM).
+For example, the main professional organisation that many environmental engineers from our company joined was Chartered Institute of Water Environmental Management (CIWEM).
 Unlike other professional body, the organisation is highly moralistic.
 Although other chartered institutes also require adherence to ethical standards from its members, those are usually limited to operating within the law and doing your job to the best of your ability.
 The key difference of CIWEM is that both of its website and its subscription magazines feature articles that were designed to cause readers to feel the guilt.
 For example, there was an article written by a seniour director of Environment Agency where she was complaining how bad it is for environment that her own new born child required an excessive amount of resources to survive!

 Most of students trust their professors and most young graduates would trust the information provided by reputable professional bodies.
 This is why, after receiving guilt-inducing messages from year to year, they start to believe that, even while they experience economic hardship, leaving their industry sector would make them evil.
 However, the fact is that organisations like CIWEM are ran by seniour leaders from industry and the academia, most of whom are actually paid very well.
 I am not suggesting that there is a conspiracy, but the fact is that they do need to attract highly educated people to work for them, while sufficient pay is not always available.